Love, Rosie (film): Plot

 Alex and Rosie are childhood best friends.
 During Rosie's eighteenth birthday party, Alex kisses her whilst they are drunk, and realizes that he has feelings for her.
 The next day, while nursing a hangover and having had her stomach pumped, Rosie regrets having got drunk, and tells Alex that she wishes that the night had never happened.
 He interprets her words as Rosie just wanting to be friends, not realising that Rosie had no recollection of the night before.

 Greg, the "fittest guy in their year", asks Rosie to the school dance.
 She originally intended to go with Alex, but accepts Greg's offer after learning that Alex is thinking about going with Bethany, the popular girl in their year.
 After the dance, Rosie has sex with Greg, but the condom slips off inside her.

 Rosie aspires to one day run her own hotel, inspired by her father who works in a hotel as a valet, so applies and gets accepted to a hotel management course at Boston College.
 She rushes to tell Alex but finds him having sex with Bethany, which causes her to vomit.

 Rosie discovers that she is pregnant but refuses to tell Alex, fearing that he will forgo his chance to study at Harvard to help take care of her.
 After he leaves for the United States, she gives birth to a daughter, whom she names Katie.
-Alex learns of Rosie's pregnancy from Bethany, after Rosie runs into her with Katie, and becomes the godfather.
+Alex learns of Rosie's pregnancy from Bethany, after Rosie runs into her with Katie, and he becomes the godfather.

 Five years later, Rosie visits Alex in Boston and they spend the night talking and visiting places.
 The following morning, she discovers that his girlfriend, Sally, is pregnant.
 She criticizes Alex's living situation and tries to discuss it with him but he rebuffs her, saying that at least their child will have both parents.

 Rosie leaves Boston infuriated.
 She reconciles with Greg, who had initially fled to Ibiza upon learning of her pregnancy, and they marry in 2009.
 Later, Rosie learns that Alex split from Sally after discovering that the baby was not his.
 She bumps into Bethany, now a famous model, and suggests that she look up Alex on an upcoming trip to the US.